elavoie/solar-bike/README.md

 Therefore the ideal solar bike would have no weight, an infinite surface of solar panels, and an infinite number of super fit people pedaling under the panels in a tight pack to minimize the frontal area.

+## Principles

+* Replace material with control sofware;
+* Use a single bike as a basic element and combine multiple bikes/cargo cycles/etc. to create the vehicle;
+* Make the design a flexible modular 'connective-tissue' between the individual bikes;
+* Aim for a better power/weight ratio per cyclist than existing alternatives;
+* Worry about aerodynamism and single-bike weight optimization later: if the 'connective-tissue' is flexible and modular enough, it should allow significant room for improvement without changing the basic principles (ex: accomodate replacing a cyclist with cargo and a powered wheel, use lower recumbent bikes and make the solar panels cover the cyclists also, etc.);
+* Focus on designing solid and flexible interconnections for modularity.

 ## Practical Concept